pixano/pixano/docs/docs/index.md

 ```

-## Converting your existing datasets to Pixano format
+## Importing your existing datasets to Pixano format

-Please refer to the [dataset notebooks](https://github.com/pixano/pixano/tree/main/notebooks/datasets) for information on how to convert your datasets.
+Please refer to the [dataset notebooks](https://github.com/pixano/pixano/tree/main/notebooks/datasets) for information on how to import your datasets.

 ## Using the Pixano Explorer